Aditya-1105/MyScalerPortfolio/README.md

 # MyScalerPortflio

 This is the personal portfolio of Aditya Karanam, a web developer and music producer.
-The portfolio showcases projects, skills, and contact information, and is built using HTML, CSS, and minimal JS.
+The portfolio showcases projects, skills, and contact information, and is built using HTML and CSS.

 ## Features